goldstar0415/word-kombat/README.md

 1. Clone repository `git clone https://gitlab.com/Saka7/Word-Kombat.git`
 2. Navigate to the project parent folder `cd Word-Kombat`
-3. Configure database connection properties in `back/config/configuration.json`
+3. Create configuration properties `back/config/configuration.json` (you can use sample) and configure database connection properties
 4. Configure `cloudinary` api key and secret in `back/config/configuration.json`
 5. To build project run `./build_and_run` script
 6. You can run project using `npm start --prefix back` or using executable `build/word-kombat`